 We serve North and South Carolina, Georgia, Tennessee, and Alabama and assist in other states as requested by Airedale Rescue groups serving that region.

 When your application reaches us, the process begins.
 The adoption process is to make sure that the Airedales adopted through us are going to great homes.
 After all, they are on their second chance – so we want this match to last!
 Because we all work full time, our response time may be slower than you expect.
 We appreciate your patience.

 We keep your application on file while we look for the right match for you, your family and your lifestyle.
-Most Airedale are placed within weeks of coming into rescue.

 There are no right or wrong answers.
 We need to know as much as we can about you so that everyone ends up with the Airedale they are supposed to have.
 Be honest—so you end up with the best pet for you and/or your family.

 After receiving your application, we talk over the phone to understand what your needs are so that we can “fit” the Airedale to the home.
 We call for a reference from your vet.
 We arrange a home visit by one of our rescue volunteers in your area.
 That way we can get to know you better and you can meet someone who has gone through the process.